MaSVF-Wiki/masvf-sandbox/Trying Footnotes.md

 Does your viewer render them as footnotes?

 - Obsidian v0.12.2: yes
-- Massive Wiki Builder v1.3.0: no
+- Massive Wiki Builder v1.3.1: yes

 ## Two Footnotes Are Referred To